Skip to main content

 Outlook includes recall features, but they work under limited conditions and often fail.

-For guaranteed retrieval, you’ll need a secure email solution with a dedicated recall function.
+For stronger post-send control, you’ll need a secure email solution with a dedicated revoke function.

 Should I Enable Two-Factor Authentication?